Aurangzeb: Satnami opposition

-In May 1672, the Satnami sect obeying the commandments of an "old toothless woman" (according to Mughal accounts) organised a massive revolt in the agricultural heartlands of the Mughal Empire.
+In May 1672, the Satnami sect, obeying the commands of an old toothless woman (according to Mughal accounts), organised a revolt in the agricultural heartlands of the Mughal Empire.
 The Satnamis were known to have shaved off their heads and even eyebrows and had temples in many regions of Northern India.
 They began a large-scale rebellion 75 miles southwest of Delhi.

 The Satnamis believed they were invulnerable to Mughal bullets and believed they could multiply in any region they entered.
 The Satnamis initiated their march upon Delhi and overran small-scale Mughal infantry units.

-Aurangzeb responded by organising a Mughal army of 10,000 troops and artillery, and dispatched detachments of his own personal Mughal imperial guards to carry out several tasks.
-To boost Mughal morale, Aurangzeb wrote Islamic prayers, made amulets, and drew designs that would become emblems in the Mughal Army.
-This rebellion would have a serious aftermath effect on the Punjab.
+Aurangzeb responded by organising a Mughal army of 10,000 troops, artillery, and a detachment of his imperial guards.
+Aurangzeb wrote Islamic prayers and drew designs that were sewn into the army's flags.
+His army crushed the Satnami rebellion.

 Sikh opposition

 The ninth Sikh Guru, Guru Tegh Bahadur, like his predecessors was opposed to forced conversion of the local population as he considered it wrong.
 Approached by Kashmiri Pandits to help them retain their faith and avoid forced religious conversions, Guru Tegh Bahadur sent a message to the emperor that if he could convert Teg Bagadur to Islam, every Hindu will become a Muslim.
 In response, Aurangzeb ordered arrest of the Guru.
 He was then brought to Delhi and tortured so as to convert him.
 On his refusal to convert, he was beheaded in 1675.
+In 1789, Gurudwara Sis Ganj Sahib was built in Delhi at the place where Guru Tegh Bahadur was beheaded.

 In response, Guru Tegh Bahadur's son and successor, Guru Gobind Singh, further militarised his followers, starting with the establishment of Khalsa in 1699, eight years before Aurangzeb's death.
 In 1705, Guru Gobind Singh sent a letter entitled Zafarnamah, which accused Aurangzeb of cruelty and betraying Islam.
-The letter caused him much distress and remorse.
 Guru Gobind Singh's formation of Khalsa in 1699 led to the establishment of the Sikh Confederacy and later Sikh Empire.